HyunWinter/provider_site/README.md

 Django-based web application for a generic healthcare provider that we can reuse.
 Landing page, contact us, blog, etc.

-## Features

-- Search services by name.
-- Sort services by cash price (ascending or descending).

 ## Local Development Set-up